ciherrera20/Silkjam/README.md

 - Add capability to backup to remote drive
 - Figure out why when spamming connect as the server starts, all future connects just show Server disconnected message
 - Still not happy with overall organization.
 Move docker stuff and env stuff back out into project root.
 Also, think about portability of project_environment
+- Add queue for initializing server processes to avoid overwhelming the machine
+    - Add config option for the number of concurrent server starts
+    - Maybe not necessary?
+- Add cooldown between backend server restarts?

 # IN PROGRESS